Chapter 1 Your Guide to 3 Types of Facebook Advertising Campaigns

 Facebook organizes ad campaigns around each of these activities based on your ad objective, and they structure them by funnel initiative: awareness, consideration, conversion.

-Let’s walk through what each for these offerings is and why (and when) you’d use it.
+Let’s walk through each of these 3 types of Facebook ads to review their offering, and why (and when) you’d use it.

 The awareness section of your Facebook Advertising options is about increasing your Facebook business page visibility.